rbuchter/Native-App-Studio-iOS-Evil-Hangman/doc/Design document.md

 - updateWordList, update word list after new guess
 - updateGuesses, update het label with the guessed letters.

+#### NSUserDefauts
+- numberOfLetters [integer], on start app does it have a value of 5.
+- numberOfIncorrectGuesses [integer], on start app does it have a value of 7.

 ## Sketches
 ![alt text][id]